Andrey Belozersky: Other activity

 A. N. Belozersky founded a new laboratory of antibiotics (now the Laboratory of Biochemistry of Stress of Microorganisms) at the A. N. Bach Institute of Biochemistry of the USSR Academy of Sciences (1946), where he led until 1960.

-In 1947-1951 Andrey Nikolaevich worked at the N.F.Gamalei Institute of Epidemiology and Microbiology of the USSR Academy of Medical Sciences, where he carried out work related to the study of antigenic and immunogenic properties of E. coli nucleoproteins in association with V. D. Gekker.
+From 1947 to 1951, A. N. Belozersky worked at the N. F. Gamalei Institute of Epidemiology and Microbiology of the USSR Academy of Medical Sciences, where he carried out work related to the study of antigenic and immunogenic properties of E. coli nucleoproteins in association with V. D. Gekker.

-A. N. Belozersky has repeatedly participated in international congresses on biochemistry (Belgium, Austria), lectured at the University of Tirana (Albania), Peking University (China), Charles University (Czech Republic), Sofia University (Bulgaria).
+A. N. Belozersky has repeatedly participated in international congresses on biochemistry (Belgium, Austria) and lectured at the University of Tirana (Albania), Peking University (China), Charles University (Czech Republic), and Sofia University (Bulgaria).

 A. N. Belozersky conducted extensive scientific and editorial work.
 He has prepared a number of monographs and reviews for publication.
-He was the chief editor of the journal "Successes of Modern Biology" (1963-1972), editor of the journals "Biochemistry", "Cytology", "Bulletin of the USSR Academy of Sciences".
+He was the chief editor of the journal "Successes of Modern Biology" (1963–1972) and editor of the journals "Biochemistry", "Cytology", and "Bulletin of the USSR Academy of Sciences."

 A. N. Belozersky worked for a long time at the USSR Academy of Sciences.
-In 1963, he was elected Deputy Academician-Secretary of the Department of Biochemistry, Biophysics and Chemistry of Physiologically Active Compounds of the USSR Academy of Sciences, in 1970 — Academician-Secretary of the Department, in 1971 — Vice-President of the USSR Academy of Sciences and Chairman of the Section of Chemical-Technological and Biological Sciences of the Presidium of the USSR Academy of Sciences.
-He worked to promote fundamental scientific achievements for the needs of industry and agriculture.
-He was one of the organizers of the development of a detailed plan for the study of molecular biology in the USSR, which was formulated in the Government Decree of April 19, 1974 (adopted after the death of A. N. Belozersky) "On measures to accelerate the development of molecular biology and molecular genetics and the use of their achievements in the national economy."
+In 1963, he was elected Deputy Academician-Secretary of the Department of Biochemistry, Biophysics, and Chemistry of Physiologically Active Compounds of the USSR Academy of Sciences; in 1970, he became Academician-Secretary of the department; and in 1971, he became Vice-President of the USSR Academy of Sciences and Chairman of the Section of Chemical-Technological and Biological Sciences of the Presidium of the USSR Academy of Sciences.
+He worked to promote fundamental scientific achievements to meet the needs of industry and agriculture.
+He was one of the organizers of the development of a detailed plan for the study of molecular biology in the USSR, which was formulated in the Government Decree of 19 April 1974 (adopted after the death of A. N. Belozersky): "On measures to accelerate the development of molecular biology and molecular genetics and the use of their achievements in the national economy."

 Personal life

-Andrey Nikolaevich was married twice and had three children: daughter Natalia from his first marriage and two children from his second marriage — Mikhail and Tatiana.
+A. N. Belozersky was married twice and had three children: his daughter Natalia from his first marriage and two children from his second marriage, Mikhail and Tatiana.
 The children were educated in areas close to biology.

-A. N. Belozersky died in Moscow from stomach cancer on December 31, 1972 and was buried at the Novodevichy Cemetery in Moscow.
+A. N. Belozersky died in Moscow from stomach cancer on 31 December 1972, and was buried at the Novodevichy Cemetery in Moscow.